andkirby/commithook/doc/hooks-installation.md

 If system couldn't find path to your executable PHP file it will ask about it.

 Since PHP 5.4 console should not ask your about PHP binary file.
 Anyway you may set up path to your PHP binary file.
-Also you may set path your project/VCS root.
+Also you may set path of your project/VCS root.
 ```shell
 $ commithook install --php-binary=d:/s/php/php.exe --project-dir=d:/home/my-project
 ```